pcuenca/cocogold/post/cocogold.md

-# cocogold: training Marigold for text-grounded object segmentation
+# cocogold: training Marigold for text-grounded segmentation

 [Marigold](https://github.com/prs-eth/Marigold) is a diffusion-based method for depth estimation ([paper](https://hf.co/papers/2312.02145), [demo](https://huggingface.co/spaces/prs-eth/marigold)) that was later extended to other tasks, such as normals estimation ([paper](https://hf.co/papers/2505.09358), [demo](https://huggingface.co/spaces/prs-eth/marigold-intrinsics)).
 I always wondered if a similar method could be applied to segmentation, which has some differences compared with the tasks Marigold was designed for.
 I've been working on it as an on-off side project, and here's my report (TL;DR: I trained a proof of concept model, and it works 😎)